 Our Loan Process

 You can check the real-time personalized rate quote for your loan scenario at our home page https://www.loanfactory.com.
-The result shows the low rates from all lenders we are doing business with that match your loan scenario.
+The result shows the low rates from all of the lenders we are doing business with that match your loan scenario.

 We will assign you to one of our experienced loan processors to process your loan.
 The loan processor will explain and guide you through the entire loan process.

 We will not lock your rate without your permission and authorization.
-After locking the rate, we will always sent you an email confirmation stating the details of your locked rate and if there is any cost or any cash-back associated with the locked rate.
+After locking the rate, we will always send you an email confirmation stating the details of your locked rate and if there is any cost or any cash-back associated with the locked rate.

-The loan documents are sent to the notary/closing agent for you to sign.
+The loan documents are then sent to the notary/closing agent for you to sign.
 The escrow office will contact you to schedule a time to sign the loan documents.
 After the loan documents have been executed, they will be returned to the lender.

 When you sign the Final Loan Documents, please be consistent with your signature, do not cross-out anything, do not make changes, and do not alter the date.

 After the lender has reviewed and approved the signed documents, the lender will contact your employer to verify your employment.
-After the verification of employment is done, the lender will wire the funds to the title company, who will then disburse the funds and record the paperwork with the county.
+Once the verification of employment is done, the lender will wire the funds to the title company, who will then disburse the funds and record the paperwork with the county.
 At this point, your loan is considered closed.